 You can use a Google Chrome browser as a remote desktop viewer.
 A remote support version can be used by businesses and it’s absolutely free to use.

 You need a Google account in order to use the system, but if you have a Gmail address, then that’s already taken care of.
 The device that is being accessed needs a program installed on it.
 This is the agent program.
 Once that is running you can allow access to anyone by giving them a PIN.
 The viewer is browser-based and accesses any device over the internet.

 The system will work on any operating system that can open Google Chrome and there are also apps for Android and iOS devices.
 Communications over the internet are protected by HTTPS, which is the same security system that protects credit card information when you buy things on the web.

-Microsoft produces a remote desktop system that is free to use and grants access to computers running the Windows Professional, Windows Enterprise, or Windows Server operating systems.
-You can access a remote computer from a mobile device as long as that device is running Windows Mobile.
+Microsoft produces a remote desktop connection system that is free to use and grants access to computers running the Windows Professional, Windows Enterprise, or Windows Server operating systems.
+You can access a remote machine from a mobile device as long as it runs Windows Mobile.
 It is also possible to use an Xbox One as either the remote device or the accessor.

 You can access up to ten devices with one Microsoft account through this program.
 It doesn’t matter where in the world those devices are because the remote desktop system communicates over the internet.
 A big advantage of this system is its easy integration into the operating system of your computer.
 There is no user profile restriction on the use of this software, so businesses can use it for free.